 The courses below have been created by Tufts University and modified for the Feed the Future Ethiopia Growth through Nutrition Activity.
 As a key component of the project’s learning agenda, this online training program is composed of short courses designed to provide instruction and capacity building around key themes related to enhancing nutrition knowledge and informing policy and programming for multisectoral nutrition approaches.
 The intended audience for these courses is those engaged in designing, implementing, funding and evaluating multisectoral programs and policies in Ethiopia at both a national and regional level.

 The courses involve watching an online lecture, completing an assessment to test comprehension, and awards a certificate of completion.
 Course length varies from 1-2 hours.
 Additional courses will be added as they become available.

-*NEW COURSE* COVID-19 and Nutrition - see details below
+*NEW COURSE* Food Safety - see details below

 Course 1: Nutrition Sensitive Interventions: Agriculture, Food Security, Diet Diversity and Nutrition